Visual AI Takes Quality Control to a New Level

 AI Adoption by Companies Worldwide

 Let’s start with some interesting stats and news.
 The expansion of AI and Machine Learning is becoming common across numerous industries.
 According to this report by Stanford University, AI adoption is increasing globally.
 More than 50 % of respondents said their companies were using AI, and the adoption growth was greatest in the Asia-Pacific region.
-Some people refer to the automation of factory processes, including digitalization and the use of AI, as to the Fourth industrial revolution (and so-called Industry 4.0).
+Some people refer to the automation of factory processes, including digitalization and the use of AI, as the Fourth Industrial Revolution (and so-called Industry 4.0).

 Photo by AI Index 2019 Report